Skip to main content

 Tuna Coconut Curry

-Perfect blending of coconut milk sauce with spices creates delicious curry with fresh tuna.
-Influenced by Indian and Melanesian traditions.
-Turmeric, ginger, and local spices flavor the rich coconut base.
-Served with rice or root vegetables.
+Fresh tuna cooked down in a coconut milk sauce, drawing on both Indian and Melanesian cooking.
+Turmeric, ginger, and local spices flavor the coconut base.
+It comes with rice or root vegetables.

 Bougna (Umu-cooked Feast)